tewarid/tewarid.github.io/_posts/2016/2016-09-06-oauth-2-with-google-oauth-java-client.md

 git clone git@github.com:google/google-oauth-java-client.git
 ```

 Install Apache Maven if you don't already have it.
 You'll need Oracle's JDK to use Maven and compile the sample app.
-On Mac OS X, Maven can be installed using Homebrew
+On macOS, Maven can be installed using Homebrew

 ```bash
 brew install maven